 Marketing strategy goes through phases, much as a child goes through infancy, childhood, adolescence, and adulthood.
 At each phase, the focus changes.
 Branding is a marketing strategy tool you need to understand, capitalize on, and update as conditions change in the external environment.

 So, too in marketing strategy.
 When I first started learning and teaching marketing strategy, customer satisfaction was the rage.
 Then it was customer value, which looks at both customer satisfaction and cost.
 Today, branding is the marketing strategy tool many marketers privilege.

 Marketing strategy: Branding

 The current rage is branding.
-Brand includes both perceptions of value and customer satisfaction, but goes beyond these to encompass all customer thoughts and feelings related to a particular brand.
+A brand includes both perceptions of value and customer satisfaction but goes beyond these to encompass all customer thoughts and feelings related to a particular brand.
 I use the metaphor of a hologram to describe what a brand is to its customers — it doesn’t have substance, but customers see it and some customers might see a slightly different image than others.

 The first strategic question is how valuable is a brand?

 A brand is so valuable that accountants have begun a discussion of including it as an asset on a company’s balance sheet.
 Currently, brand value shows up under the obscure title of goodwill (or related category) to reflect the amount paid for a firm above the value of its tangible assets, like property and equipment.